 4) How to know if an employee is not a good fit to your company culture?

 An employee’s degree of job satisfaction and comfort as well as the degree of control they have over their future in the workplace can be a good determinant of cultural fit.
 If an employee is not happy in their job, there is a chance that culture fit may play a role.
-Having feedback conversations to determine the cause of this dissatisfaction can help pin point the root cause.
-Feedback conversations are also great to remind employees of the company's values, objectives, and how their individual work fits into the company strategies.
+Having continuous feedback conversations (and documenting the feedback) to determine the cause of this dissatisfaction can help pin point the root cause.
+Feedback conversations are also great to remind employees of the company’s values, objectives, and how their individual work fits into the company strategies.

 5) Is culture fit just a way to be biased to who you hire?